artatumgit/flashlight/README.md

-# flashlight
+Dapp to interface with IPFS and Ethereum

-React app that is an interface to ipfs and ethereum for immutable data storage and authentication
+This is for immutable knowledge on a distributed virtual machine